GoranStefanovski/native-starter/README.md

  ##
 #####VueRouter
 With Vue.js, we are already composing our application with components.
-When adding [VueRouter](https://github.com/vuejs/vue-router) to the mix, all we need to do is map our components to the routes and let vue-router know where to render them.
+When adding [VueRouter](https://github.com/vuejs/vue-router) to the mix,php artisan vue-i18n-custom:generate
+all we need to do is map our components to the routes and let vue-router know where to render them.
 In our applications we can manage the routes in resources/assets/vue/router/index.ts .